jamesmccomish/my-website/content/lamps/lamps.md

 <div style="margin-bottom: 1em;"></div>

 <p>
 I moved to Barcelona in summer 2017 without much of a plan, mostly because it was a nice place, I heard it was good for startups, and Ben was moving back after having lived there the year before.
-Over my first few months I drifted around and done random things to avoid having to get an actual job.
-I would fix up furniture I found on the street and sell it on a second hand site, I worked part time at a Japanese restaurant (Koku), and I spent a lot of time reading.
+For a few months I drifted around and done random things to avoid having to get an actual job.
+I would fix up furniture that I found on the street and sell it on a second hand site, I worked part time at a Japanese restaurant (Koku), and I spent a lot of time reading.
 Eventually (about 4 months later) I completely ran out of money and had to move back to London, where I went to uni, for a few months to work on a project to earn enough to live in Barcelona some more.
 </p>

 <p>
 When I came back I finally got an actual job working as an engineer at a startup called Roboyo.
-Although I’d spend about 35 of my first 52 weeks at Royobo travelling for work, I kept up my interest in furniture and tried to build things over the weekends when I was in Barcelona.
-Alicia gave me a box of stuff as she was moving out of her flat and since she was an architect, the box had some cool things in it.
-One of those things was a small bicycle wheel which I thought could be made into something fun.
+Although I’d spend about 35 of my first 52 weeks at Roboyo travelling for work, I kept up my interest in furniture and tried to build what I could over the weekends when I was in Barcelona.
+Alicia was moving out of her flat so she left a box of stuff with me, and since she was an architect, the box had some cool tools and materials in it.
+One of the best things was a small bicycle wheel which I thought could be made into something fun.
 After a few weekends messing about with it and other items from the box, the obvious thing to build was a lamp.
 </p>

 <figure style="display: flex; flex-direction: column; align-items: center; width: 100%;">
     <img src="merrylegs-main.jpg" alt="Wheel lamp" loading="lazy" style="width: 100%;">
-    <figcaption style="margin-top: 0.5em; font-style: italic; color: #666; font-size: 0.8em;">The first lamp I made, courtesy of a wheel from Alicia</figcaption>
+    <figcaption>The first lamp I made, courtesy of a wheel from Alicia</figcaption>
 </figure>
 <div style="margin-bottom: 1em;"></div>

 <p>
-Since I had to buy tools and materials to make the first lamp, I decided I’d put them to good use by building a few other lamps too.
+Since I had to buy some tools and lamp paraphernalia for this project, I decided I’d put them to good use by building a few other lamps too.
 These other ideas required even more tools, and so again I messed about with building more lamps which I’d sketched out along the way.
 Eventually I started designing in CAD and experimenting with new materials like steel and concrete.
 The first series which transitioned from hacking together random objects and towards a more serious design process featured lamps made from 12 steel poles arranged around a concrete block.
-The series was called Trinity cause the initial design was supposed to be more like a mushroom cloud from an explosion, but that actually looked awful as a lamp so I scrapped it but kept the name.
+The series was called Trinity cause the initial design was supposed to be like a mushroom cloud from an explosion, but that looked awful as a lamp so I scrapped it but kept the name.
 They ended up being more jellyfish-like by the end, and it was fun to make the heavy materials appear to kinda float.
 </p>

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 4px; width: 100%;">